bcmyers/argonautica/argonautica-py/README.md

                 # are allowed to pass `None` in order to forgoe
                 # using a secret key (this is not recommended)

+hasher.backend = Backend.C
+# 👆 argonautica was designed to support multiple backends (meaning multiple
+# implementations of the underlying Argon2 algorithm).
+Currently only the C backend
+# is supported, which uses the cannonical argon2 library written in C to actually
+# do the work.
+In the future a Rust backend will also be supported, but,
+# for the moment, you must use Backend.C, which is the default.
+Using
+# Backend.Rust will result in an error (again, for the moment).

 hasher.hash_len = 32
 # 👆 The hash length in bytes is configurable.
 The default is 32.
 # This is probably a good number to use.
 16 is also probably fine.